StefanAvra/tinyprints/README.md

 # tinyprints
 Flask web app that lets anyone create small prints that will be printed on my thermal printer.
+Deployed on [Heroku](https://tinyprints.herokuapp.com/).

+I have set up a thermal printer in our living room that prints on 58mm width receipt paper.
+We use it to create small prints of doodles, Pokemon or other insignificant things.
+I thought it would be cool if friends could send something to the printer.
+This web app allows users to submit some text (images will be added soon) and vote on submissions.

+On the **hot** tab submissions are ordered by votes.
+When the deadline will be reached the entry on top "wins" and will be downloaded by the printer.

 ## Usage